mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-05-26-design-patterns-adapter.md

 - Avoids rewriting or breaking legacy systems

-- Supports Open/Closed Principle – open to extension, closed to modification
+- Supports Open/Closed Principle, open to extension, closed to modification

 - Makes third-party or legacy classes reusable in new contexts